irrelevation/talks/Web Security.md

 1. L1 - The bare minimum
 2. L2 - Good enough for most apps
-3. L3 - High value, high assurance, or high safety apps The following best practices cover only parts of the bare minimum.
+3. L3 - High value, high assurance, or high safety apps

+The following best practices cover only parts of the bare minimum.

+## Authentication

 ### Passwords